onzag/itemize/docs/basics/initialization.md

 `npm run start-dev-environment development`

+Or with sudo due to issues with rootless docker not working anymore

+`sudo env "PATH=$PATH" npm run start-dev-environment development`

 This will spawn both redis and postgreSQL using your development configuration

 Remember to stop the dev environment once you are done

 `npm run stop-dev-environment development`

+Or with sudo due to issues with docker rootless not working anymore

+`sudo env "PATH=$PATH" npm run stop-dev-environment`

 ### Update your database